-Initial estimate – If high quality satellite images are available, we can provide accurate initial estimates for system size and energy production for your specific house from our offices.
-For accurate estimates and an economic analysis, we will require a copy of a recent electricity bill.
+Initial estimate – If high-quality satellite images are available, we can provide accurate initial estimates for system size and energy production for your specific house from our offices.
+For accurate estimates and economic analysis, we will require a copy of a recent electricity bill.

-Site assessment – We visit your home to obtain detailed site specific information required for a solar installation including detailed roof measurements, electrical capacity of your electrical system and a shading analysis (to determine of trees or adjacent buildings are creating shade on your roof).
+Site assessment – We visit your home to obtain detailed site-specific information required for a solar installation including detailed roof measurements, electrical capacity of your electrical system and a shading analysis (to determine if trees or adjacent buildings are creating shade on your roof).
 For a new construction home, SkyFire can design a system right from the architectural drawings and work with your builder or architect to ensure the highest performing most aesthetically integrated system possible.